-In need of winter essentials?
-Take an extra 30% off sale sweaters, coats and more during Eileen Fisher's sale
+Save big on sweaters, coats and more during Eileen Fisher's massive winter sale

+CNN Underscored partnered with Eileen Fisher to create this content.
+When you make a purchase, CNN receives revenue.
+CNN news staff is not involved at all in the selections or product reviews.
+For more on what we do and how we do it, visit our About Us page.

 As prepared as we believe we are for winter, there always seems to be something that slips through the cracks.
 And then finally, when the temperatures drop to single digits and the snow starts to accumulate, we scramble to find snow boots, gloves, knits and other sartorial essentials to get through the coldest months of the year.
 And while these clothing items aren't typically offered at a discount during peak season, Eileen Fisher is slashing the price on a number of warm clothing and accessories you likely need.